-Dairy for many was once a staple in our diet – with milk poured over cereal, added to tea or coffee, blended into milkshakes or served straight from the carton as a refreshing drink.
-Today, however, dairy often takes a back seat with more people opting for dairy-free alternatives whether it be due to ethical reasons, intolerances or the increase of popular “wellness trends”.
+Dairy for was once considered a staple in our diet.
+Milk would be poured over cereal, added to tea or coffee, blended into milkshakes or served straight from the carton as a refreshing drink.
+Today, dairy often takes a back seat with more people opting for dairy-free alternatives..
+This could be due to ethical reasons, intolerances or the belief that it can help with health and wellness.

 Statistics confirm that dairy consumption is on the decline.
-According to the most recent 2011-2012 Australian Health Survey, more than half the Australian population (aged 2 years and over) have inadequate intakes of calcium.
-This means a lot of people are not consuming the recommended three serves of dairy per day.
+According to the 2011-2012 Australian Health Survey, more than half the Australian population have inadequate intakes of calcium.
+And obviously dairy is known for being high in calcium.

 Milk consumption in Australia is higher than most western nations, with figures from Dairy Australia showing the average Australian consumes 105 litres of fresh milk per year, but with the rise in popularity of alternate, dairy-free milk, yoghurts and cheeses this figure is on the decline.

 Why Do We Consume Dairy in the First Place?